 What is Predictive Analytics?

-This guide will describe the benefits of predictive analytics (when properly utilized), and show why its role in marketing is important.
+.
 We will also break down the collaborative connection between analytics and automation, and offer insight on how artificial intelligence (AI) will continue to evolve these techniques in the years to come.

 What is the Predictive Process?

 Predictive Analytics is a cornerstone of data-driven marketing, and is gaining momentum as the scale and breadth of data we capture in an evermore digital and measurable world –keep increasing.
 Not only can predictive analytics consolidate and simplify data, it makes data useful and valuable by producing insights you can use to acquire and retain customers, and maximize profits.
 Simply, predictive analytics provides answers to questions you have about the business and the customer, but likely haven’t had viable answers to.

 In order to be most effective, a predictive framework must be designed, and algorithms (how to do something, like calculate the number of days most customers take between purchases) must be developed and deployed properly.
 If not, the consequences spending a lot of time and money with little benefits, and damaging your own credibility.
 Predictive analytics must be purposeful, and specific, not speculative and overly exploratory in nature.